 If the violation is confirmed, the GMO materials would be confiscated or destroyed, and the responsible party could be fined.

 The proposed ordinance does not ban the possession or sale of GMO products but applies only to local agricultural production.

 The committee hopes to collect 8,000 to 10,000 signatures to present to the county by Earth Day in April, although they need only 4,300 certified signatures to qualify the initiative for the ballot.
-To be certified, the signatures must belong to registered Humboldt County voters.

 Once the signatures are verified and the initiative is accepted for the ballot, “I don't know what forces will come in here,” Schaser said, referring to chemical and agricultural industry lobbying groups with a history of campaigning against similar initiatives in other jurisdictions.

 ”Maybe the big boys will ignore us,” he said, “but we have to be prepared.”
 The committee hopes to raise at least $10,000 to begin efforts for a campaign supporting the initiative.

 Schaser, a Humboldt resident since 1961, retired from teaching science at Eureka High School some years back and now works as the education director for a Bay Area biotech firm.

 ”I'm not opposed to biotech,” he said.
 “My big push is the question, ‘Is [a GMO ban] in our best interest for Humboldt County's economic development?'”

 GMO Free Humboldt sees the ban as an opportunity to market Humboldt products to the increasingly large numbers of people who prefer organic and GMO-free foods and are willing to pay more for them.